eclecticiq/intelligence-center-app-qradar/docs/USER-MANUAL.md

 # 7. Sighting Creation from offenses

+Note: Rules on reference sets over 20K in size can get slow.

 The following example creates an alert rule using ingested threat intelligence data in QRadar:

 This rule is connected to Destination IPs in log events and ingested IP related threat intelligence data.